History of Stanford Law School

 Reflecting the political and social upheaval of the 1960s and 1970s, the law school became more diverse and its student activities more varied.
 In 1965, the law school admitted its first black student, Sallyanne Payton '68.

-In 1968 then dean Thomas Ehrlich created a new staff position focused on diversity, and he appointed Thelton Henderson to be the first assistant dean in charge of minority admissions.
+In 1968 then dean Bayless Manning created a new staff position focused on diversity, and he appointed Thelton Henderson to be the first assistant dean in charge of minority admissions.

 Now a senior judge of the U.S. District Court for the Northern District of California, Henderson developed an innovative recruitment strategy and pioneered the law school’s efforts to diversify its student body.
 Under his leadership, minority enrollment increased from a single student to 20 percent of the student body.